 Penalties range from 3 months to 55 years in prison.

-Psilocybin, which is the main psychoactive substance in psychedelic mushrooms, is classified as illegal for consumption and distribution.
+Psilocybin, the primary psychoactive substance in psychedelic mushrooms, is classified as illegal for consumption and distribution.
 Currently, there are movements to reclassify psilocybin, arguing in favor of its medicinal uses and low addictive power.

 However, despite all this, magic mushroom spores are legal for sale in almost all fifty states, including Delaware.
 This is because it is common to observe them with a microscope or use them as research material.